dttzyjw0012/AospXpert/CanaryChangelog.md

 - Improved lockscreen carrier text mod

 **canary-307**
-- Long-press on settings icon to launch PixelXpert now replaced with an app shortcut in settings page
+- Long-press on settings icon to launch AospXpert now replaced with an app shortcut in settings page
 - A14: Cloned apps page: added option to remove the clone profile
 - A14: Cloned apps: don't show cloned system apps in the app list
 - Improved transparent fingerprint indicator mod